 Like most marketing strategies and channels, SEO cannot function in a vacuum.

-The upside here is that SEO can “feed the machine” so to speak–providing you with a constant stream of persona-qualified traffic that fill up your marketing funnel.
+The upside here is that SEO can “feed the machine” so to speak — providing you with a constant stream of persona-qualified traffic that fills up your marketing funnel.

-This is what makes SEO such a critical component for SaaS marketing.
+This is what makes SEO for SaaS such a critical component for marketing success.
 The traffic you generate powers other channels and strategies like driving email subscribers and filling your retargeting funnel.

 With this all in mind, let’s dive right into how you can pursue and execute a successful SEO strategy that will, in fact, drive the growth in traffic and leads that you’re hoping to achieve.

 How to Map Your SEO Strategy to the SaaS Marketing Funnel